aaron1729/RAG-chatbot/README.md

 ---

+**idea 1**: chat with RAG for documents.

+**idea 2**: chat with RAG for previous chat threads.

-**to do (in order?)**
+**to do (in order)**
-- turn ChatHistory into Sidebar or something, and add buttons at the top for "new chat" and "upload docs".
+- turn ChatHistory into Sidebar, with header and a chathistory components.
+- save chats to a database.
+- display chat history.
+- in a new chat, once the current chat is created, highlight it. but also, highlight other older chats when we jump back to those.
+- add a "new chat" button to the header.

 - allow uploading docs, maybe with a pop-up modal.
 - if saving these on the server (instead of e.g. an S3 bucket), maybe add a listener to delete the data if it's associated to a past chat.